 By far the most common technique, you create a lather using a bowl or mug, which is then applied to the face.
 This is often the most convenient method for creating lather and much easier to master.

 After loading the brush, the user builds his lather directly on the face when spreading it.
-This negates the need of a shaving scuttle or bowl but is much harder to master.
-You will need a good quality brush and a decent hand-eye coordination when watching the lather build in the mirror.
+This negates the need for a shaving scuttle or bowl but is much harder to master.
+You will need a good quality brush and decent hand-eye coordination when watching the lather build in the mirror.

 Hand lathering is far less common but not unheard of.
 Although this is often undertaken when travelling and no bowl is available, there are men who swear by this technique.
 However, it’s not a very practical method if shaving with a straight razor as you often need both hands.

-How To Bowl Lather Shaving Soap
+How To Lather Shaving Soap

 In this next tutorial, you will learn how to properly lather shaving soap or cream with a shaving brush.
 You can also use the handy infographic below as a visual aid to help you on the way.